Large Language Models are Zero-Shot Reasoners: Introduction

-We empirically evaluate \ours against other prompting baselines in~\autoref{fig_overview_1}.
-While our \ours underperforms \theirs with carefully-crafted and task-specific step-by-step examples, \ours achieves enormous score gains compared to the zero-shot baseline, e.g. from 17.7\% to 78.7\% on MultiArith and from 10.4\% to 40.7\% on GSM8K.
+We empirically evaluate \ours against other prompting baselines in~\autoref{tab:few_shot}.
+While our \ours underperforms \theirs with carefully-crafted and task-specific step-by-step examples, \ours achieves enormous score gains compared to the zero-shot baseline, e.g. from 17.7\% to 78.7\% on MultiArith and from 10.4\% to 40.7\% on GSM8K with large-scale InstructGPT model (text-davinci-002).
+We also evaluate \ours with another off-the-shelf large model, 540B parameter PaLM, showing similar magnitudes of improvements on MultiArith and GSM8K.
 Importantly, with our single fixed prompt, zero-shot LLMs have a significantly better scaling curve comparable to that of the few-shot CoT baseline.
 We also show that besides \theirs requiring human engineering of multi-step reasoning prompts, their performance deteriorates if prompt example question types and task question type are unmatched, suggesting high sensitivity to per-task prompt designs.
 In contrast, the versatility of this single prompt across diverse reasoning tasks hints at untapped and understudied \textit{zero-shot} fundamental capabilities of LLMs, such as higher-level broad cognitive capabilities like generic logical reasoning~\citep{chollet2019measure}.
 While the vibrant field of LLMs started out from the premise of excellent few-shot learners~\citep{brown2020language}, we hope our work encourages more research into uncovering \textit{high-level} and \textit{multi-task} zero-shot capabilities hidden inside those models.